How To Grow Aubergines

 Thankfully your Quadgrow will keep your aubergines perfectly watered, healthy and happy!

 Each of the planter's 4 pots contains a FeederMat which pulls water up from the SmartReservoir to the plants exactly when they need it.
 This slow watering keeps the soil perfectly moist without ever over-watering.

 By pulling water up slowly the Quadgrow ensures there are always airgaps in the soil, so the roots have access to oxygen, which fuels more productive growth.
-Your plants will be bigger, healthier, more resistant to attacks from pests and will produce more chillies- that's what we're doing it for after all!
+Your plants will be bigger, healthier, more resistant to attacks from pests and will produce more aubergines- that's what we're doing it for after all!